openmobilityfoundation/mobility-data-specification/provider/README.md

 }
 ```

-### UUIDs for Devices

-MDS defines the *device* as the unit that transmits GPS or GNSS signals for a particular vehicle.
-A given device must have a UUID (`device_id` below) that is unique within the Provider's fleet.

-Additionally, `device_id` must remain constant for the device's lifetime of service, regardless of the vehicle components that house the device.

 ### Geographic Data

 References to geographic datatypes (Point, MultiPolygon, etc.) imply coordinates encoded in the [WGS 84 (EPSG:4326)](https://en.wikipedia.org/wiki/World_Geodetic_System) standard GPS or GNSS projection expressed as [Decimal Degrees](https://en.wikipedia.org/wiki/Decimal_degrees).